LuisAlva1987/American_Hospital_Association_Survey/README.md

 1. How many areas are measured in the survey?
 2. How many years of survey are available in the data?
 3. How many hospitals participated in the latest survey?
+4. What state have the highest average response rate for each survey year?
-4. What areas measured received the worst and best results in the lastest released survey nationally?
+5. What areas measured received the worst and best results in the lastest released survey nationally?
-5. all areas received an average of ##% poor rating which is good to start with.
+6. all areas received an average of ##% poor rating which is good to start with.
 7. What states had the most complited surveys?
 8. What state has the best response rate?
 9. What state has the worst average and the best average